Diverticular disease and diet

-The long-held belief was that developing diverticulosis was associated with a low-fiber diet.
-More recent studies have challenged this notion, revealing that neurotransmitter levels in the body, smoking, obesity, lack of exercise, and even use of some pain relievers (NSAIDS) may be linked to diverticular disease.
-In light of this, research suggests that for those who’ve been diagnosed with diverticulosis, a high-fiber diet (in addition to fiber supplements, certain medications, and probiotics) may help relieve symptoms by reducing pressure on the colon and prevent further complications.
+For those who’ve been diagnosed with diverticular disease, a high-fiber diet (in addition to fiber supplements, certain medications, and probiotics) has been found to help relieve symptoms by reducing pressure on the colon and prevent further complications.
 Foods high in fiber include:

 - Dried beans and peas

 - 100 percent whole grain breads and cereals

 - Fruits — particularly those with skin or edible seeds (e.g., apples, pears, raspberries)